sterling silver and 14 karat gold, facet cut garnet, facet cut citrine, artist cut blue glass

 sterling silver and 18 karat gold, garnet, citrine, glass, pearl

-Contemporary Pendant #9100 sterling, 18 karat gold, blue topaz, peridot, cut glassprevious page next page
+sterling silver and 18 karat gold, blue topaz, peridot, cut glassprevious page next page

 Today glass jewelry may be popular among craft galleries, craft shops, in art jewelry or craft jewelry and craft artists.
 Fine jewelry is as always popular in sterling silver and solid gold.
 Piro mixes the two and creates his own design style.
 On this page there are a few pieces that are in sterling silver and 18 karat gold with pearls and gemstones and glass in each design piece.
 The glass is cut by the jewelry artist.
 The art jewelry designs by Piro with glass have a special unique mix of facet cut semi precious and facet cut precious stones where one can see amethyst, blue topaz, citrine, garnet, peridot, tourmaline, and small diamonds with glass.
 This is something of a unique feature in Piro art jewelry as the cut glass is often mixed with these gemstones.
 The cut glass in Piro art jewelry creates a nice effect that casts its own color light onto the sterling silver or gold part of the piece.
 When looking at any Piro pendants, rings, earrings, or bracelets that have the cut glass, the metal part may have a color tint when put under light because of the glass above it.